 - Export the audio track from your video project.

 - Upload to CutCue for analysis.
+A 6.5-hour stream typically completes in under 15 minutes.

 - When analysis is complete, import the marker file into your NLE.